-SC/ST Act: Centre’s review to be heard in open court at 2 pm today
+SC/ST Act: Protestors were misled, our order does not dilute a single provision of the law says SC

 The review was sought against the order of the Supreme Court which amended provisions of the Act with regard to mandatory arrests.

-In its review plea, the Centre sought restoration of the SC/ST Act provisions that made certain offences cognisable and non-bailable.
+In its review plea, the Centre sought restoration of the SC/ST Act provisions that made certain offenc es cognisable and non-bailable.
 The Centre also sought for an open hearing on the matter.

 The Centre argued that the dilution of the law would shake the purpose of the Act and it would give liberty to the accused to "terrorise the victims".